jan-Piljan/lipu-linku.github.io/README.md

 ## License

-lipu Linku (`lipu-linku.github.io`) is licensed under the GNU General Public License Version 3.
+The website and source code for "lipu Linku" (`linku.la`) is licensed under the GNU General Public License Version 3.